ExpressionEngine/ExpressionEngine-User-Guide/source/comment/control_panel/index.rst

 -  **Can Moderate Comments**: Can view all comments and change the status of any comment.
--  **Can edit comments in their own channel entries**: Can view, alter the status, and edit only comments to their own entries.
+-  **Can edit their own comments**: Can view, alter the status, and edit only comments they made.
--  **Can delete comments in their own channel entries**: Can delete only comments to their own entries.
+-  **Can delete their own comments**: Can delete only comments they made.
 -  **Can edit comments in ANY channel entries**: Can view, alter the status, and edit any comment.
 -  **Can delete comments in ANY channel entries**: Can delete any